Frequently Asked Questions

 Does St. Vincent’s Medical Center have academic affiliations?

-St. Vincent’s Medical Center is affiliated with the Frank H. Netter, MD School of Medicine at Quinnipiac University, The University of Connecticut and New York Medical College.
+St. Vincent’s Medical Center is affiliated with the Frank H. Netter, MD School of Medicine at Quinnipiac University, and the University of Connecticut.

 The Frank H. Netter, MD School of Medicine at Quinnipiac University and St. Vincent's Medical Center, have clerkship opportunities available for students to do their rotations.
 Students rotating through a third year clerkship or fourth year sub-internship will be given the opportunity to experience a diversity of clinical encounters.
 Clinical experience will be divided between General Internal Medicine, the Intensive Care Unit, Ambulatory, and other medical specialties.

 Can residents do electives or rotations at other hospitals?

 St. Vincent’s offers electives in many sub-specialties of medicine and surgery in addition to psychiatry, dermatology, radiology, anesthesiology and radiation/oncology.
 Electives not offered at St. Vincent’s can be completed at another hospital subject to the approval of the Program Director.
 This includes clinical, international and research electives.

 Does the hospital use Electronic Medical Records (EMR)?